merkle-open/php-spriter/README.md

 ## Configuration

     $your_spriter_configuration = array(
-        "forceGenerate" => false,                 // Set to true if you want to force the CSS and sprite generation "cssDirectory" => "/path/to/css",         // where you want the sprite CSS to be saved.
+        "forceGenerate" => false,                 // set to true if you want to force the CSS and sprite generation "cssDirectory" => "/path/to/css",         // where you want the sprite CSS to be saved.
 This folder has to be writable by your webserver
         "iconDirectory" => "/path/to/your/icons", // directory, which contains your single icon files "spriteDirectory" => "/path/to/img",      // where you want the sprite image file to be saved.
 Folder has to be writable, too.